paddor/cztop/README.md

     * [x] tested on CI
   * [x] ZMQ 4.1
     * [x] tested on CI
+    * as of April 2016, this isn't the case anymore
   * [x] ZMQ 4.0
     * [x] tested on CI
-    * as of March, 2016, this isn't the case anymore
+    * as of March 2016, this isn't the case anymore
   * [ ] ZMQ 3.2
     * too big a pain ([d5172ab](https://github.com/paddor/czmq-ffi-gen/commit/d5172ab6db64999c50ba24f71569acf1dd45af51))
 * [x] support multiple versions of CZMQ